RobertMrowiec/moviesApp/README.md

 # Hosting

-Url for Heroku application is : https://movie-be.herokuapp.com
+Url for Heroku application is: https://movie-be.herokuapp.com

 # Documentation
-Will be available soon.
+Url for documentation is: https://movie-be.herokuapp.com/api-docs